codingwithjae/workitLandingPage/README.md

 ### Built with

-- Semantic HTML5 markup.
-- Flexbox.
+- HTML.
-- CSS Grid.
+- CSS.

 ### What I learned

 - This is my first ever project of Front End.
 This is a new version of the original repository that I upload to GitHub.
 In this version, I remade the website entirely and fix some issues with media queries and responsiveness.
+This project was a great exercise for practicing CSS Grid and CSS Flexbox.

 ### What can be improve